Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

   pip install -r requirements.txt
 ```

-Download `.npy` dataset from [here]().
+Download `.npy` dataset from [here](https://www.dropbox.com/sh/4wjo8e8h4cg4xlo/AAAC3yR_kj5oq-ZcJopBosYYa?dl=0).
 Make sure to put them in [./dataset/train/](./dataset/train/) directory.
 If not, it is fine to use a different directory but, make sure to specify the valid directory name or path in the [config.yaml](./config_dir/config.yaml) file.

-Train model
+Train the model

 ```bash
   python3 main.py